jeffreyadams/atlasofliegroups-docs/_sources/tutorial/video_2B/more_minimal_principal.rst.txt

    final parameter (x=8,lambda=[2,0]/1,nu=[2,0]/1)
    atlas>

-This Cartan has two connected components.
-So if you hand in a parameter for this Cartan, the total number of parameters with the same differential is two and this commands gives the list of all of them
+This Cartan subgroup has two connected components.
+So if you hand in a parameter for this subgroup, the total number of parameters with the same differential is two and this commands gives the list of all of them